The Ludii Game Description Language is Universal: From Extensive-Form Games to L-GDL

 Given any arbitrary finite, extensive-form game $\mathcal{G} = \langle \mathcal{P}, \mathcal{T}, \mathcal{U}, \iota, \mathcal{D}, \mathcal{I} \rangle$ as defined in \refdefinition{Def:ExtensiveFormGame}, we describe how a corresponding Ludii game $\mathcal{G}^L$ can be modelled in L-GDL.
 In \refsection{Sec:ProofEquivalence}, we formally state and prove the theorem that $\mathcal{G}$ and $\mathcal{G}^L$ form equivalent game trees with one-to-one correspondences between the set of all possible trajectories in $\mathcal{G}$ and the set of all possible trajectories in $\mathcal{G}^L$.
 For simplicity, and without loss of generality, we make several assumptions about $\mathcal{G}$:

-\begin{assumption} $\mathcal{G}$ has a single, unique initial game state $s_0$ as root node of its game tree. \end{assumption} This assumption is without loss of generality because a game with multiple distinct possibilities for the initial game state can be equivalently modelled as a game with a single chance node as root, with appropriate probabilities assigned for all the intended ``real'' initial game states. \begin{assumption} If the root node of $\mathcal{G}$ is not a chance node, the player labelled as $1$ will be the first player to make a move. \end{assumption} This assumption is without loss of generality because there is otherwise no particular meaning to the labels that are assigned to players.
+\begin{assumption} $\mathcal{G}$ has a unique initial game state $s_0$ as root node of its game tree. \end{assumption} This assumption is without loss of generality because a game with multiple distinct possibilities for the initial game state can be equivalently modelled as a game with a single chance node as root, with appropriate probabilities assigned for all the intended ``real'' initial game states. \begin{assumption} If the root node of $\mathcal{G}$ is not a chance node, the player labelled as $1$ will be the first player to make a move. \end{assumption} This assumption is without loss of generality because there is otherwise no particular meaning to the labels that are assigned to players.

 The following subsections describe how to fill in the basic template L-GDL description from \reffigure{Fig:StructureLudiiGameDescription} to construct such a Ludii game $\mathcal{G}^L$.
-The intuition behind our approach is similar to that of the proof by Piette \textit{et al.}~\shortcite{Piette_2020_Ludii} (which was restricted to deterministic, perfect-information settings) in the sense that we explicitly enumerate the entire game tree of $\mathcal{G}$ as a graph that the players play on by moving stones along a path from the root to any leaf.
+The intuition behind our approach is similar to that of the proof by Piette \textit{et al.}~\cite{Piette_2020_Ludii} (which was restricted to deterministic, perfect-information settings) in the sense that we explicitly enumerate the entire game tree of $\mathcal{G}$ as a graph that the players play on by moving stones along a path from the root to any leaf.
 The most significant change is that, to support imperfect-information settings, we now use multiple ``copies'' of such a graph, with sets of possibly more than one stone per player moving down each player's respective tree to track the information sets (rather than individual states) that players navigate between.
+As an example, a full game description file for the Monty Hall problem, described as explained in the following five subsections, is provided in the Ludii github repository.\footnote{\url{https://github.com/Ludeme/Ludii/blob/master/Common/res/lud/test/dennis/MontyHallProblemExtensiveForm.lud}} This problem involves partial observability and stochasticity.